 - CLO 2: Investigate and model the possible vulnerabilities and threats for a given application system;

-- CLO 4: Analyse and evaluate security related scenarios
+- CLO 4: Research, analyse and evaluate security related scenarios

 Overview of Learning Activities

 The learning activities included in this course are one hour lectorial plus two hour Labtute each week over 12 weeks:

 - Key concepts are given on Canvas; Lectorial enables Q&A and further discussions; tools and software used will be demonstrated in the Labtute;

 - Labs focused on practice which allow exploration of security loopholes, and give feedback on your progress and understanding;

 - Assignments, as described in Overview of Assessment (below), requiring an integrated understanding of the subject matter; and private study, working through the course as presented in classes and learning materials, and gaining practice at solving conceptual and technical problems.

 You will make extensive use of computer laboratories and relevant software provided by the School.
 You will be able to access course information and learning materials through Canvas.
 Lists of relevant reference texts, resources in the library and freely accessible Internet sites will be provided.

 Use the RMIT Bookshop’s textbook list search page to find any recommended textbook(s).